marky376/alx-low_level_programming/0x0B-malloc_free/README.md

+# Memory Allocation Readme

-A readme file on memory allocation
+This is a readme file that provides information on memory allocation.